 - Yes.
 Undergoing a male breast reduction surgery will greatly boost your self-esteem and improve your quality of life.
 It gives you a more masculine appearance and corrects health issues associated with large breasts.
 Realself Patient Surverys indicate that 98% of patients felt Gynecomastia was worth it.

-Further reading about Male Breast reduction, Gyno and Gynecomastia Surgery
+Further reading about Gyno Surgery and Gynecomastia FAQs